m-darrigo/BrainAgePrediction-ABIDE/README.md

 - implement regression models
 - Evaluate and compare prediction performance.
 ## Dataset
-The dataset contains 419 brain morphological features (volumes, thinckness, area, etc.) of brain parcels and global measure, derived for 915 male subjects of the [ABIDE dataset](http://fcon_1000.projects.nitrc.org/indi/abide/).
+The dataset contains 419 brain morphological features (volumes, thinckness, area, etc.) of brain parcels and global measure, derived for 915 male subjects of the [ABIDE dataset](http://fcon_1000.projects.nitrc.org/indi/abide/) ABIDE stands for Autism Brain Imaging Data Exchange.
-ABIDE stands for Autism Brain Imaging Data Exchange.
+The features are contained in a .csv file in the BrainAgePrediction/dataset folder.

 For each subject, the following information are specified in the fists columns:
 - subject ID